Language is a vital part of children’s cognitive development. Every day of their lives, children will communicate with others.

 With expressive language delays, your child could exhibit these symptoms:

-- Difficulty piecing together a sentence
+- Difficulty constructing a sentence

 - Incorrect use of tenses